raspberrypilearning/getting-started-with-sonic-pi/worksheet-2.md

       end
     end
     ```
-1. Play around with some effects and add them to your music, remember that a complete list of effects can be found in the help section of Sonic Pi 2 under **FX**
+1. Play around with some effects and add them to your music.
+Remember that a complete list of effects can be found in the help section of Sonic Pi 2 under **FX**.

-## Step 2: Modifying Parameters
+## Step 2: Modifying parameters

-On occasion you might like to make sounds play longer, or at a different rate.
+On occasion, you might like to make sounds play for a longer time or at a different rate.
 This can be achieved easily by modifying the parameters of the code you are using.

-Take `play 60` for example.
+Take `play 60`, for example.

-###Activity Checklist
+###Activity checklist

 1. Click on **help** to open the help documents, then select **lang** on the left hand side, and scroll down to **play**.
-You will see some examples of it's use.
-So far you have used `play` wuthout any parameters.
-Let's use some now.
+You will see some examples of its use.
+So far you have used `play` without any parameters; let's use some now.
 1. In a new worksheet type:

     ```ruby